thudoann/CreditCardFraudDetection/README.md

 * Used Pipeline and GridearchCV to find the best hyperparameters for different models.

-* Evaluted the best model as result
+* Evaluted the best model as result.